 1 Some numbers are not included in the analysis due to missing laboratories entries.

 The statistical analysis was performed by 2 of each factor.
+H. pylori: Helicobacter pylori.

 Table 3 Molecular genetic results of COX-2 and interleukine-8 mRNA expression in Thais n (%)